 But those researchers concluded that

-Insolvency practice is unique in the extent of the legal authority of the IP, the inherent lack of prior knowledge of the insolvent and the reality that there is often resistance and obfuscation.
+Insolvency practice is unique in the extent of the legal authority of the practitioner, the inherent lack of prior knowledge of the insolvent and the reality that there is often resistance and obfuscation.
 At the same time, it is usually distressing for those involved.
-None of those needs to be seen as requiring gender based attention, rather personality types.
+None of those issues needs to be seen as requiring gender-based attention, rather particular personality types.

 Dr E Streten